Scroll section

 Interactions

-Tooltips - informs user
+Tooltips - inform users

 Most used commands easily accessible